okaybueno/styleguides/README.md

 }
 ```

+### Type

+In general, try to avoid mixing px, em, and rem values across the project.
+Ideally, we use a px baseline value set globally in base.scss and define rem values for all text classes in type.scss.
+Please refrain from setting font-specific properties in generic rule declarations (e. g. div, span, etc.)

 ### Global Rules

 Do not apply any properties globally to all divs or child elements of html / body